ATB (DJ): 2000–2001: Two Worlds

 Two Worlds (released in 2000) was his second studio album.
 It is a two-disc album based upon the concept of different types of music for different moods.
-The titles of the two CDs are: "The World of Movement" and "The Relaxing World".
+The titles of the two CDs are "The World of Movement" and "The Relaxing World".
 This album includes two songs featuring Heather Nova: "Love Will Find You" and "Feel You Like a River".
-The song "Let U Go" featured on "The World of Movement" disc featuring the vocals of Roberta Carter Harrison from the Canadian pop band Wild Strawberries.
+The song "Let U Go" on "The World of Movement" disc features the vocals of Roberta Carter Harrison from the Canadian pop band Wild Strawberries.
 The song "Enigmatic Encounter" features music from the music project Enigma.

 2001–2002: Dedicated and ATC lawsuit

 His third album, Dedicated, was released in 2002.
 It includes two top hits: "Hold You" and "You're Not Alone".
 The title refers to the September 11 attacks.
-In 2002 ATB successfully took ATC's record label to court and sued and were forced to change its name to 'A Touch of Class'.
+In 2002 ATB successfully sued ATC's record label, forcing the band to change its name to A Touch of Class.

 2003: Addicted to Music

 In 2003, ATB released Addicted to Music, which included hits such as "I Don't Wanna Stop" and "Long Way Home".
-The same year, ATB's first DVD of the same name was released.
+The same year, ATB's first DVD, having the same name, was released.
 It featured all his videos, a tour documentary and photographs.